transducens/trad-automatica-neuronal-valenciano/corpus/README.md

-Spanish - Valencian parallel corpus and Valencian Monolingual corpus crawled
+Spanish - Valencian parallel corpora and Valencian monolingual crawled corpus
 ================================================================================================

 ## About these corpora